 The main logic of the mesh algorithm is as follows:

-The value of the minimum cell size used depends on the fineness level and the radius of the region of interest.
+• The value of the maximum and minimum cell size used depends on the fineness level and the radius of the region of interest.
 In general, the smaller the region of interest, the smaller the minimum cell size.
-Details can be deducted from the table below:
+Details can be deduced from the table below (Table 1):

 Very Coarse